jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+For _Tannerella forsythia_ we saw that most virulence factors were present within most individuals of the deep sequenced dataset, whereas there was more variation in in _P. gingivalis_, with the Mfa family of fimbrae genes seemingly missing in _Alouatta_ and _Pan_.

 <a id="r122-amylase"></a>
 ### R12.2 Amylase

 #### R12.2.1 Streptococcus Distribution

 In the hierarchical clustering ([above](#r92-hierarchical-clustering-heatmaps)), we observed the relative abundance and prevalence of Streptococci varied between host genus.
-We therefore wished to explore this further - given the interest in human evolutionary history regarding the role of amylase copy number variation, and certain groups of Streptococci displaying amylase activity.
+We therefore wished to explore this further - given the interest in human evolutionary history regarding the role of amylase copy number variation (see main publication for an overview), and certain groups of Streptococci displaying amylase activity.

-Firstly, we can look at the distribution of different types of streptococci groups within each of our host genera.
+Firstly, we looked at the distribution of different types of streptococci groups within each of our host genera.
 We generated a 'consensus' table of streptococci groups and their reported amylase-binding protein activity (as reported in the literature), described here in `06-additional_data_files` under Data R33 or under `00-documentation.backup/25-streptococcus_cladegroup_amylasegroup_database.tsv`.

-Using the MALT species level OTU tables from the screening dataset, we can visualise as stacked bar plots the proportion of Streptococcus alignments deriving from each group.
+Using the MALT species level OTU tables from the screening dataset, we visualised as stacked bar plots the proportion of Streptococcus alignments deriving from each group.
 We can also applied the same concept to the production dataset - but using the _Streptococcus_ super-reference as the reference database, as in the notebook